Donavon Frankenreiter (A Socially Distanced Show)

 Doors & Dinner service start at 6:00pm // Show at 8:00pm // All Ages

 *** This is a fully seated dinner show where all parties will be socially distanced.
 There's a limited number of tickets available.
 Seating will be first come first served based on your dinner reservation.
 Tickets do not include a dinner reservation for the show, reservations need to be made through the box office 949-496-8930 or thecoachhouse.com/dinner-reservations.
-Meals will be available separately at the venue and paid for on the night of the show with a food server.***
+Patrons are committed to spending a minimum of $15 (excluding drinks) per person in the party with a food server on the night of the show.***

 For nearly four decades Donavon Frankenreiter has been travelling the globe, first as a professional surfer and now as a musician.
 Born in Southern California, Donavon spent most of his youth chasing waves, turning pro at the age of 16.